SARVLM: A Vision Language Foundation Model for Semantic Understanding in SAR Imagery: Related Work

 \subsection{SAR Foundation Model}

-Foundation models, by pretraining on large-scale data, are capable of capturing generalizable visual representations that effectively support a wide array of downstream tasks.
-In remote sensing, recent advancements have seen the utilization of self-supervised learning and MIM techniques, as demonstrated by approaches such as RingMo \cite{RingMo}, SatMAE \cite{SatMAE}, ScaleMAE \cite{ScaleMAE}, OmniSat \cite{OmniSat}, and Cross-Scale MAE \cite{Cross-Sclae-MAE}.
+Foundation models pretrained on large-scale data can capture generalizable visual representations and effectively support a wide range of downstream tasks~\cite{li2026graph}.
+In remote sensing, recent advancements have seen the utilization of self-supervised learning and MIM techniques, as demonstrated by approaches such as RingMo \cite{RingMo}, SatMAE \cite{SatMAE}, ScaleMAE \cite{ScaleMAE}, and Cross-scale MAE \cite{Cross-Sclae-MAE}.
 These models have been widely applied in tasks like aerial object detection and target recognition.